thurarchive/oceankita-station-analysis/README.md

 # OceanKita Station Analysis

-This repository contains data analysis and visualization of oceanographic station data for OceanKita.
-The purpose of this analysis is to explore environmental variables such as temperature, salinity, and other sensor readings across various monitoring stations.
+OceanKita Station Analysis is a data-driven project focused on exploring, analyzing, and visualizing oceanographic data collected from multiple monitoring stations.
+The goal is to gain insights into key environmental parameters—such as temperature, salinity, and other sensor readings—to better understand the marine environment and support research, conservation, and policy-making efforts.

 ## Overview